rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 ### Security Council
 The Houston upgrade also includes a new security council to help react quickly in the event of any potential issues with the protocol.
-These members can be elected by the pDAO and they have the ability propose and execute changes without delay.
+These members can be elected by the pDAO and have the ability to propose and execute changes without delay.
 The pDAO has the power to elect and remove members from the security council.
 It's a serious role and the pDAO should develop strong entry requirements and processes for flushing stale members.
 The pDAO guardian will be the security council's sole member at the start of Houston.

 ### Recurring Treasury Spends
 RPL has a 5% inflation rate.
 22% of this inflation is directed towards the pDAO as defined in [RPIP-25](https://rpips.rocketpool.net/RPIPs/RPIP-25).
 The pDAO can use these funds for a variety of purposes.
 For example, incentives such as liquidity provider (LP) bonuses, grants and bounties for 3rd party improvements and projects, and funding the development of the Rocket Pool protocol.
 The Houston upgrade also introduces a new feature that enables recurring treasury payments made to a specified beneficiary each rewards period.